dmillett/clash/README.md

 => true

-; true when the first item in a collection is satisfied, otherwise false ; Resembles (some), but will not throw an error for this case:
+; true when the first item in a collection is satisfied, otherwise false ; Resembles (some), but will not throw an error for this case (or return a function):
 (until? number? '("foo" 2 "bar"))
 => true